Esraaj-Sarkar-Gupta/Esraaj-Sarkar-Gupta/README.md

 - C / C++
 - MATLAB
 - LaTex
+- PHP

 The majority of my projects involve scientific compuation using Python or C. Sometimes I use MATLAB when I get tired of python, but somehow that never works out too well for me.
 Despite its lax syntax MATLAB drives me nuts.

 I don't have a great deal of experience with web development.
-Although I do know a share deal of Javascript, CSS and HTML, my skills in regards to web development is no where near the modern standard.
+Although I do know a share deal of Javascript, CSS and HTML along with a little PHP, my skills in regards to web development is no where near the modern standard.
 I'd much rather stick to my python.

 I use Sublime Text for javascript, Spyder for python and VS Code for everything else.